Haley announces presidential campaign, challenging Trump - NewsBreak

 After the Jan.
 6, 2021 insurrection, Haley initially cast doubts on Trump’s political future but said she wouldn’t challenge him in 2024.
 She later shifted course, citing inflation, crime, drugs and a “foreign policy in disarray” among her reasons for considering a White House campaign.

 “She said she would never run against me because I was the greatest president, but people change their opinions, and they change what’s in their hearts,” Trump said.
-“So I said, ‘If your heart wants to do it, you have to go do it.’”
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+“So I said, if your heart wants to do it, you have to go do it.”

 Comments / 0